Updated: May 26

-One of them my have been aloe.
-Aloe is known as the “Burn Leaf” – apply it to an irritated scalp or sunburned areas to accelerate healing, and take internally to calm and cool the system (caution: aloe is a powerful laxative and should only be taken short term).
+Aloe is one of those amazing plants.
+Aloe is known as the “Burn Leaf” – apply it to an irritated scalp or sunburned areas to accelerate healing, and it can be taken internally to calm and cool the system (caution: aloe is a powerful laxative and should only be taken short term).

 I really enjoy Aubrey Aloe Vera gel (for external use only) that you can find at most health food stores and it only contains two ingredients (sans preservatives and alcohols).
 I notice you can also easily purchase a whole fresh leaf at Walmart nowadays!
-Puree the gel found within the leaf or buy the juice to consume internally.
+Puree the gel found within the leaf to apply topically and/or blend into a smoothie to enjoy internally.

 Castor oil is also an accessible oil you may want to stock your arsenal with.
 I use this in particular to coat and brush onto my lashes and eye brows to encourage growth.
 The use of castor oil to encourage hair growth goes back to ancient Egypt (even though most royal ancient Egyptians wore wigs and shaved their hair).

 Essential oils can help.
-You just need to be really careful, which is why I use them very sparingly and choose to do infusions when able.
-I infuse actual organic plant matter into a carrier oil for a minimum of 6-8 weeks to create a healing oil that is appropriate for even the most sensitive skin types.
+You just need to be really careful.
+Use them very sparingly, and dilute them well in a carrier oil (1% to 2% concentration ideal).
 Lavender, rosemary and clary sage are common place herbs to address hair loss.
-But I prefer, cypress, cedarwood and sandalwood that not only boost circulation to the scalp, but reduce inflammation, strengthen and unclog hair follicles to address hair loss, but also help regulate oil production (necessary for healthy hair growth).
-I'll use the dropper to strategically place the oil along my parted hair and message into the roots.
+I also favor cypress, cedarwood and sandalwood that not only boost circulation to the scalp, but reduce inflammation, strengthen and unclog hair follicles to address hair loss, and help regulate oil production (necessary for healthy hair growth).
+Use a dropper to strategically place along parted hair.

 Ancient Asian beauties of Japan and China looked to camellia oil for beautiful hair, which is full of vitamins like A, B, C and E and essential fatty acids that encourage hair growth, and supposedly even recover color from graying hair.
-Hands down, I believe it does encourage hair growth which is why it is a star ingredient in the H.W.
-Apothecary Hair Growth & Scalp Oil, but I have yet to see grey hair return to its former color – but, I’m all for that!
-Just like most healing oils, you will notice their healing magick with continued long term use.
+Hands down, I believe it does encourage hair growth, which is why it is a star ingredient in hair oils I create, but I have yet to see grey hair return to its former color.
+Just like most healing oils, you will notice their healing magick with continued/long term use.

 Ancients also did not believe in washing their hair as consistently as we do today.
 Going a week without washing your hair was common – but that does not mean they skimped on haircare.

-They looked to oils to keep scalps clean and free of dandruff, and used herb-beautiful-smelling powders to soak up excess oil.
+They looked to oils to keep scalps clean and free of dandruff, and used beautiful herb-smelling powders to soak up excess oil.
 I lived in France for a month, and this was one of the habits I adopted.
 I simply don’t wash my hair every day, I try to go at least three days between washings.
 Bonus, it saves on water.
-I also use few hot styling tools and refrain at all costs putting a hair brush through my wet hair that causes nothing by breakage and damage.
-Brush hair once dry and look for natural bore bristles that help distribute the hair oils evenly amongst your locks to bring high shine.
+I also use few hot styling tools, the blow dryer, and refrain at all costs putting a brush through my wet hair (causes nothing by breakage and damage).
+Brush hair once dry and look for natural bore bristles that help distribute hair oils evenly for high shine.